In spite of violent national tragedies, horror films endure

-SAN FRANCISCO (Reuters) - The unexpected turnout this month to see horror movie “Texas Chainsaw 3D” just weeks after a mass shooting at an elementary school in Connecticut underscores the enduring appeal of the genre to both filmgoers and studios.
+SAN FRANCISCO, Jan 11 (Reuters) - The unexpected turnout this month to see horror movie “Texas Chainsaw 3D” just weeks after a mass shooting at an elementary school in Connecticut underscores the enduring appeal of the genre to both filmgoers and studios.

 The lucrative return on such low-budget films, combined with studio success releasing them in January, means U.S. audiences will get their fill of horror in the weeks to come.